 Lévy Gorvy, formed by Dominique Lévy and Brett Gorvy, cultivates a program devoted to innovation and connoisseurship in the fields of modern, postwar, and contemporary art.

-The gallery represents Enrico Castellani, Chung Sang-Hwa, Gego, Jutta Koether, Seung-taek Lee, Senga Nengudi, Karin Schneider, Pierre Soulages, Pat Steir, Frank Stella, and Günther Uecker, as well as the Estate of Yves Klein, the Estate of Roman Opalka, Carol Rama, and the Estate of Germaine Richier.
+The gallery represents Enrico Castellani, Chung Sang-Hwa, Gego, Jutta Koether, Seung-taek Lee, Senga Nengudi, Karin Schneider, Pierre Soulages, Pat Steir, Frank Stella, Tu Hongtao, and Günther Uecker, as well as the Estate of Terry Adkins, Estate of Yves Klein, the Estate of Roman Opalka, Carol Rama, and the Estate of Germaine Richier.

 A globally respected gallerist, Dominique Lévy formed her eponymous gallery in 2012.
 Formerly Chairman and International Head of Post War and Contemporary Art at Christie’s, Brett Gorvy is one of the leading forces and tastemakers within the 20th century art market.
 Gorvy joined forces with Lévy in January 2017.